-If you watch the news, it seems that large portions of the country are constantly being affected by natural disasters such as floods, hurricanes, and tornadoes.
+It seems that large portions of the country are constantly being affected by natural disasters such as floods, hurricanes, and tornadoes.
 Global warming may make extreme weather events more common than they have been in the past.
 Unfortunately, landlords are not always fully insured--or insured at all--against losses due to such events.
-Fortunately, the IRS can help because uninsured casualty losses are tax deductible.
+Fortunately, the IRS can help because uninsured casualty losses to rental property are tax deductible.

 One thing all the events in the list above have in common is that they are sudden—they happen quickly.
 Suddenness is the hallmark of a casualty loss.
 Thus, loss of property due to slow, progressive deterioration is not deductible as a casualty loss.
 For example, the steady weakening or deterioration of a building due to normal wind and weather conditions is not a deductible casualty loss.

 The casualty need not be a presidentially declared disaster for a loss to rental business property to be deductible.
 This differs from casualty losses to personal property which are deductible during 2018-2025 only if due to presidentially declared disasters.
 For example, you can deduct property losses from a localized accidental fire in an apartment building.
 But personal property losses due a fire in your personal home are deductible only if the fire is declared a federal disaster--not likely for a small house fire.

 How much you may deduct depends on whether the rental property involved was completely destroyed or partially destroyed and whether the loss was covered by insurance.
 If more than one item is damaged or destroyed, you must figure your deduction separately for each.
 This may include a rental building, land improvements under the building, landscaping, and other land improvements apart from the building.
 However, it is not necessary to separately deduct personal property items inside a rental property, such as stoves and refrigerators.
 (Learn more about tax deductions available to rental property owners, see Top Ten Tax Deductions for Landlords.)